Logarithmic adic spaces: some foundational results: Kummer etale topology

-\begin{defn} In Lemma \ref{lem-ket-stalk}, the \emph{ramification index} of $f$ at $\AC{y}$ is defined to be the smallest positive integer $n$ that annihilates the cokernel of $\overline{\cM}_{X, f(\AC{y})} \to \overline{\cM}_{Y, \AC{y}}$.
-The \emph{ramification index} of a Kummer \'etale morphism $f$ is the least common multiple of the ramification indices among the geometric points $\AC{y}$ of $Y$.
-The ramification index of a Kummer \'etale morphism is 1 if and only if $f$ is strictly \'etale. \end{defn}
+\begin{defn} In Lemma \ref{lem-ket-stalk}, the \emph{ramification index} of $f$ at $\AC{y}$ is defined to be the smallest positive integer $n$ that annihilates $\coker(\overline{\cM}_{X, f(\AC{y})}^\gp \to \overline{\cM}_{Y, \AC{y}}^\gp)$.
+The \emph{ramification index} of a Kummer \'etale morphism $f$ is the least common multiple, when defined, of the ramification indices among the geometric points $\AC{y}$ of $Y$. \Pth{The ramification index is not always defined.} The ramification index of a Kummer \'etale morphism is 1 if and only if $f$ is strictly \'etale. \end{defn}